 As mentioned above, a recruitment freeze is preferable to entering into a redundancy situation.
 However, you might still need to cover certain tasks, and cross-training or multi-skilling your existing employees could help.

-Bear in mind it’s a perfectly legitimate expectation that by increasing knowledge and skills, multi-skilled employees are more valuable.
-So you should expect some form of recompense may be needed.
+Bear in mind it’s a perfectly legitimate expectation that by increasing knowledge and skills, multi-skilled employees become more valuable, so you should expect some form of recompense may be needed.

 11. Policy changes